-Sections 7, 8, 9, 10, 11, 12, 13, 14, 15 and 16, repealed.

-17. Election Notices.-The city clerk shall, on the tenth day before every city election, certify a list of the candidates so nominated for office at such election, whose names are entitled to appear on the ballot, as being the list of candidates nominated as required by this Charter, together with the offices to be filled at such election, designating whether such election is for a full or unexpired term; and he shall file in his office said certified list of names and offices so to be filled, and he shall cause to be published in a notice calling such election, for three successive days before such election, in two daily newspapers of general circulation, and published in the City of Grand Junction, an election notice, which said notice shall contain a list of said names of candidates, the offices to be filled, and the time when, and the places of holding such election.

-Section 18.
-Form of Ballot.-The city clerk shall cause ballots for every general and special election to be printed, bound, numbered, endorsed, and authenticated, as provided by the laws of the State of Colorado except as otherwise provided by this Charter.
-Every ballot intended for the use of voters shall contain the full list and correct name of all the respective offices to be filled, and the names of all candidates nominated therefor whose nominations have been duly made as provided by this Charter and ordinances pursuant thereto, and who have not died or withdrawn, and shall contain no other names of persons.
-The ballots shall be so printed as to give each voter a clear opportunity to designate by cross mark (X) in a sufficient margin at the right of the name of each candidate, and of each question submitted, his choice of candidates, and his answer to the question submitted; and on the ballot may be printed such words or instructions as will aid the voter to do so.
+15.-Form of Acceptance.-The acceptance mentioned in the preceding aragraph shall be substantially in the following form: TATE OF COLORADO, County of Mesa, ity of Grand Junction.
+I,, having heretofore been ominated for the office of (Signed) Subscribed and sworn to before me thisday of My commission expires Notary Public.
+16.-Preservation of Petitions, Etc.-The city clerk shall preserve in his office, for a period of two years, all petitions of nomination, and all certificates, acceptances, and rejections belonging thereto filed under this particle.
+17. Election Notices.-The city clerk shall, on the tenth day before every city election, certify a list of the candidates so nominated for office at such election, whose names are entitled to appear on the ballot, as being the list of candidates nominated as required by this charter, together with the offices to be filled at such election, designating whether such election is for a full or unexpired term; and he shall file in his office said certified list of names and the offices so to be filled, and he shall cause to be published in a notice calling such election, for three successive days before such election, in two daily newspapers of general circulation, and published in the city of Grand Junction, an election notice, which said notice shall contain a list of said names of candidates, the offices to be filled, and the time when, and the places of holding such election.
+18. Preferential Ballot-Form.-The city clerk shall cause ballots for each general and special election to be printed, bound, numbered, endorsed, and authenticated, as provided by the constitution and laws of the State, except as otherwise required in this Charter.
+The ballots shall contain the full list and correct name of all the respective offices to be filled, and the names of the candidates nominated therefor.
+It shall be in substantially the following form with the cross (X) omitted when there are four or more candidates for any office.
+(When there are three and not more candidates for any office, then the ballot shall give first and second choice only; when there are less than three candidates for any office, all distinguishing columns as to choice, and all reference to choice, may be omitted.)